 The Federation is mentioned for the first time in the episode “Arena” of The Original Series, but it remained ill-defined for a long time.
 Episodes in Season 2 would make reference to an Earth Federation (“Friday’s Child”) and a Federation of Planets (“A Piece of the Action”).
-The full name, United Federation of Planets, was first uttered in “A Taste of Armageddon” — although Gene Lyons’ character, Ambassador Robert Fox, also refers to a Federation Central in that episode when “Amok Time” had already established the existence of a Federation Council.
+The United Federation of Planets was first mentioned in “A Taste of Armageddon” — although Gene Lyons’ character, Ambassador Robert Fox, also refers to a Federation Central in that episode when “Amok Time” had already established the existence of a Federation Council.

 The Federation was portrayed as devoted to peace and exploration.
 “We live in peace with full exercise of individual rights,” Kirk says in “Let That Be Your Last Battlefield”.
 He describes the Federation more poetically in “Whom Gods Destroy”:

 A dream that became a reality and spread throughout the stars.

 We learn that the Federation is committed to upholding the autonomy of all planets, members or not.
 In “The Cloud Minders”, class segregation still exists on a Federation world.
 In “Friday’s Child”, Kirk tells the leader of non-member planet that the “highest” Federation law “states that your world is yours and will always remain yours.”
 The Prime Directive, another Coon creation and mentioned for the first time in “The Return of the Archons”, prohibits interference in the natural development of pre-warp civilizations.
 It is sometimes referred to as General Order 1 or the Non-Interference Directive — and Kirk routinely violates it.